Top 11 Reasons Why You Should Get Your Flu Vaccine Now

 In fact, each year experts research which flu strains are most likely to be circulating, so the strains that make up the flu vaccine may change, as they have this year.

 In addition, studies have shown that the body's ability to fight off the flu after a vaccine wanes over time, so that's another reason why you need a vaccine each year - as soon it's available according to the CDC - preferably by October.
 It takes 14 days for immunity to build to fight the virus, so don't expect immediate protection.

 One Shot Can Protect You and Your Newborn

 However, there's an added value to the seasonal flu vaccine for pregnant women - not only does it protect them against the flu, it also protects their newborn infants for up to the first few months of life at least - at a time when infants are too young to receive the vaccine themselves.

 But it's never too late to get the flu vaccine if you miss out.
 Seasonal influenza disease usually peaks in January and February most years, but can occur as late as May or as early as December (as it did in 2013).
 And be sure to get re-vaccinated each fall!

 Those with Egg Allergy Have an Option

-In general, patients with egg allergies can still get other inactivated flu vaccines, including Flucelvax in adults, with their doctors okay, but they should be observed for at least 30 minutes for signs of any allergic reaction so treatment can be given.
+In general, patients with egg allergies can still get other inactivated flu vaccines, including Flucelvax in adults, with their doctors okay.
+All patients should be observed for at least 15 minutes after vaccination for signs of any allergic reaction or fainting so treatment can be given.

 History Has Proven: The Flu is a Monster